chhabrakaran7/javalearnings/README.md

 This is the README file dedicated for javalearnings repository.
 There will be series of java programs that will be added as a part of this repository.
+Frequent challenges will also be added as a part of revisions from the learnings achieved.

 # JAVA basics (class, method and print statements)
 Program name: javabasics.java